 They disable the security of the application, mess with the key features, finally stealing all the data they want and creating havoc.

-It is, therefore, the healthcare, banking, and even e-commerce related companies that find themselves always struggling with the idea of getting better security for their applications.
+It is, therefore, healthcare, banking, and even e-commerce related companies that find themselves always struggling with the idea of getting better security for their applications.

 The latest development in the hacking community, though, seems to be keeping a close eye on the chats that take place in an app.

-suddenly; the businesses all around have come to realize how chats have led them to a state of an increased vulnerability to any kind of cyber threat.
+suddenly; the businesses all around have come to realize how chats have led them to a state of increased vulnerability to any kind of cyber threat.

 The situation is appalling, to say the at least because chats are again a feature used by apps that represent different kinds of companies, that in turn belong to a wide variety of industries.